Marker Logo

 Topics.
 This historical marker is listed in this topic list: Education.
 A significant historical month for this entry is August 1994.

 Location.
 34° 1.308′ N, 118° 16.97′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in South Los Angeles.
-Marker can be reached from McCarthy Quad.
+It can be reached from McCarthy Quad.
 It is behind the Leavey Library facing McCarthy Quad.
 Touch for map.
 Marker is at or near this postal address: 651 W 35 St, Los Angeles CA 90089, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Founders’ Fountain (about 400 feet away, measured in a direct line); Shrine Auditorium & Expo Center (about 400 feet away); An International University (about 400 feet away); Dr. Joseph Medicine Crow (about 500 feet away); Public Service (about 500 feet away); A Changing Campus (about 500 feet away); The Trojan Column (about 500 feet away); University of Southern California (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Founders’ Fountain (about 400 feet away, measured in a direct line); Shrine Auditorium & Expo Center (about 400 feet away); An International University (about 400 feet away); Dr. Joseph Medicine Crow (about 500 feet away); Public Service (about 500 feet away); A Changing Campus (about 500 feet away); The Trojan Column (about 500 feet away); University of Southern California (about 500 feet away).
 Touch for a list and map of all markers in Los Angeles.

 More about this marker.
 This panel shows a timeline from 1870 to 2000 marking when USC was founded, Hoosd Library opened in Mudd Hall, Doheny Memorial Library opened, and Leavy Library opened.
-It has a number of illustrations (clockwise from top left) beginning with “the Thomas and Dorothy Leavy Library;” “the library in Old College,
+It has a number of illustrations (clockwise from top left) beginning with “the Thomas and Dorothy Leavy Library;” “the library in

 USC’s Thomas and Dorothy Leavey Library image.
 Click for full size.

-Photographed By J. J. Prats, November 29, 2018
+Photographed by J. J. Prats, November 29, 2018

 3. USC’s Thomas and Dorothy Leavey Library